hcrowley/esrm20_exposure/res_exposure_source_data/data_Italy_RES_README.txt

-The processed census data for the exposure model for Italy (data_Italy_RES_census.xlsx) was provided by Barbara Borzi (barbara.borzi@eucentre.it) and Marta Faravelli (marta.faravelli@eucentre.it).
-Please see the mapping scheme 'mapping_Italy_RES.txt' for a definition of the parameters in the file and mapping to the GEM Taxonomy.
+The processed 2011 census data for the exposure model for Italy was provided by the Department of Civil Protection and cannot currently be made public.